-I got my first negative Amazon review on my book this week.
+I got a negative Amazon review on my book.
 Ok, so not really negative, but 3 stars instead of 5.
 She liked the book, but said there wasn’t enough for her mindset.
 My first inclination was to immediately comment, pointing out that 5 of my 16 chapters are entirely devoted to mindset, and that what’s between our ears is a huge part of all the pages.
 I wanted to defend the intent of the book, which was not only to teach people the tactical know-how to build a business like ours, but also how to work on our mindset so we can do the really big stuff.

 We all put ourselves out there every day, and when we or our work is misunderstood or criticized, it can make us go on the defensive.
 Writing a book has certainly flexed my vulnerability muscle.
 This week I resisted my knee-jerk inclination to explain and defend, and it has everything to do with our son Nate.